neuralhero/yt-cart/README.md

     ./download_new_videos.sh
     ```

-7. Add these two lines to your cron jobs if you want them to scan and download every minute
+7. Add this to your cron jobs if you want them to scan and download every minute

     ```bash
-    * * * * * /path/to/yt-cart-main/download_video_ids.sh
     * * * * * /path/to/yt-cart-main/detect_and_download.sh
     ```